franchsli/whatsapp_clone_django/README.md

 ## BUGS TO FIX

-- Clicking on 'Edit message' will issue a display_chat (receiver)
 - When a unread Chat is opened only the unread messages will be shown.

 ## NOTES FOR LATER